A short trip to Wai and Wai sightseeing

 The drive to Mahabaleshwar is really a picturesque one.
 You get some breathtaking views of the deep valleys and lush green forests during the rainy season.
 Summer will be plain and dry nonetheless the view from above is amazing.
 Be careful on those turns and honk as you go up.

 7.Mapro Strawberry Farm

 Great picnic place to visit.
-A well-maintained expanse of Gardens, restaurant, shopping counters. the informative film about factory & strawberry farming.
-They offer you complimentary juice samples & other product tastings. plus there is good quality jams, syrups, sweets, chocolates, honey, gulkand and a lot more to take back home…
+A well-maintained expanse of Gardens, restaurants, shopping counters. the informative film about factory & strawberry farming.
+They offer you complimentary juice samples & other product tastings. plus there are good quality jams, syrups, sweets, chocolates, honey, gulkand and a lot more to take back home…

 8. Mahabaleshwar Market

 The market runs for over a kilometer on both sides of a narrow lane and was bursting with colours.
 While I walked almost the entire stretch of the market, I identified a few things that one should or could pick up which are unique to the region.
 Besides fresh strawberries, you can but baby carrots and radish.
 Wooden articles, leather footwear, shawls and popular things to buy in the market.
 After all this shopping you will enjoy savouring a tall glass of strawberry cream, which is ubiquitous, with almost every second shop in the market selling the same.
 Another variation is strawberries with ice cream.
 Both taste equally good.

 9. Stroll down from V resorts to river